 Top 10 Viewpoints in Chile

 Chile is essentially a 4,300 km ribbon of geography along the Pacific coast of South America.
 The country compresses Atacama desert, Mediterranean central valleys, dense southern forests, and the glaciers and granite of Patagonia into a strip rarely more than 200 km wide.
-Its viewpoints are correspondingly varied; the list below samples each region.
+Its viewpoints are correspondingly varied; the list below samples each region from the driest desert on Earth to the wind-hammered tip of Patagonia.

 1. Mirador Las Torres, Torres del Paine